TudorParas/MIRACLE-Neural-Network-Exchange-Format/README.md

 ### Examples

-An example of a graph can be seen in examples/miracle_graphs/mnist/feed_forward.py.
-This builds a linear regression model for MNIST.
-The model contains 7850 variables, and uncompressed it has a permormance of 92%.
-Under out/compressed_files there are two compressed model, one of 663 bytes that has an accuracy of 91.5%, and one of 336 bytes that has an accuracy of 89.7%.
+The main evaluation has been done on LeNet5-caffe.
+This can be found in examples/miracle_graphs/mnist/LeNet5/graphs/lenet5_miracle.py.
+It achieves a compression rate of 1000x with an accuracy of 99.17%.
+It also achieves a compression rate of 1500x with an accuracy of 99.02%.
+These compressed files have been uploaded and can be tested by the user.

+The compression rates have been calculated assuming that the 431k variables occupy 4 bytes each.